harrycresswell/hc/content/page/about.md

 +++

-If you are here for the first time, I made this site as a place to share my experience of **designing and coding websites** and running a **a solo business**.
+If you are here for the first time, I made this site as a place to share my experience of **working as a designer** and **running a solo business**.

-I'm also using it as a place to document my design process and record **everything I'm learning from books, articles and various other material**.
+I'm also using it as a place to document my design process and record [everything I'm learning](https://www.harrycresswell.com/reading/) from books, articles and various other material.

 Hopefully you might pick up some useful lessons whilst you're here.